Mudbath memories haunt rain-hit Silverstone

 “One of the key decisions is getting the people waiting to get into campsites relocated, and then how we get the campers on to site tomorrow morning.”

-For this year, with more than 125,000 expected on race Sunday, an extra mile of filter drainage has been put in and 1,100 tonnes of hardcore added to car parks but the sheer number of people trying to get into campsites without pre-booking, coupled with the weather, has been hard to handle.
+For this year, with more than 125,000 expected on race Sunday, an extra mile of filter drainage has been put in and 1,100 metric tons (1212.5 tons) of hardcore added to car parks but the sheer number of people trying to get into campsites without pre-booking, coupled with the weather, has been hard to handle.

 Tyler said people were being turned away from private campsites because of reduced capacity due to ground conditions while at the main official site, camper vans were having to be towed in one at a time.